marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

 # Points of improvement from Max to me
   - On top of every file you can place a summary about the what the code does and in which view the code is used.
+So I do this:

-I didn't do this because I thought the functionnames, filenames, variablenames and the grouping of my files made this already very clear.
+I didn't do this because I
+thought the functionnames, filenames, variablenames and the grouping of my files made this already very clear.
 But I have to admit that he has a valid point and I will do this different in the future.

   - I use very often the same modifiers for different elements in my body.
 For example I very often do this: